Mon-Fri 9:00 - 17:00

 Updated on

 When it comes to running a corporation, several key roles need to be filled.
 These roles include directors, officers, and shareholders.
-Each role has a specific function and responsibility within the corporation, such as owning, managing, or running the business.
+Each role has a specific function and responsibility within the corporation, such as owning, managing, or running the corporation’s business.
 This article will discuss the differences between a director, an officer, and a shareholder.

 A director is a member of the board of directors responsible for overseeing the corporation’s management.
 Directors are elected by the shareholders and set the corporation’s overall direction and strategy.
 They are also responsible for hiring and supervising the corporation’s officers.